 Practicing positive self-talk is more important now than ever.
-In such an unthinkable time, it can be difficult to stay aware of the world while keeping a positive outlook.
+After the events of recent years, it can be difficult to stay aware of the world while keeping a positive outlook.
 Amidst listening to the news, we forget to listen to what we’re saying to ourselves.

 The question is, how can we listen to the news and practice our self-talk simultaneously?

 Practicing positive self-talk can be difficult, so Guider is here to help you to master the skill…

 What is Self-Talk?

 Self-talk is the running dialogue inside our heads.
 Our inner monologue consists of the things we say to ourselves both consciously and subconsciously.
 Sometimes, we talk through something step by step in our head, and other times we say things that are more hurtful than helpful.

 It is the voice that speaks without giving it much attention, and it can actually have a bigger impact on us that we realize.
 What we say to ourselves subconsciously can directly impact how we feel and respond to a current situation.
 This can lead us to be held back by limiting beliefs.

 What are the Benefits of Positive Self-Talk?

 Positive psychology studies how we individually flourish through building a life of meaning, purpose and optimism.
 Researchers have found that positive self-talk can help immensely with work performance, learning, self-awareness, and managing anxiety.